YiMihi/elm-with-jwt/outline.md

 - Introduction
     - About Elm
+        - Created by Evan Czaplicki (a JS programmer)
+            - Gradual learning (the idea that you can be productive before diving deep) _this is a big one_
+            - Communication (this section should be brief)
+                - "Stateless function" (JS deals with state in functions, Elm doesn't) (???)
+                - Easy to refactor
+                - Reliable (no runtime errors)
+                - "Callbacks" (<- monad): `andThen : Maybe a -> (a -> Maybe b) -> Maybe b` chaining computations that may fail
+                - Obvious names (`elm-package`, `elm-make`, `elm-html`, `elm-markdown`)
+            - Culture "Make Stuff!"
+                - Slack
+                - NoRedInk (SF) using Elm in production
+                - Styleguide (layouting, whitespace, chunking, newlines) [Styleguide](http://elm-lang.org/docs/style-guide)
+            - Usage-Driven Design
+                - Start with Minimum Viable Solution (it's often enough; keep it simple)
+                - The Elm Architecture: start with simple setup: model, update, view wrapped in a module and importable
+                - [Compiler errors for humans](http://elm-lang.org/blog/compiler-errors-for-humans) with helpful hints and suggestions
     - About JSON Web Tokens
 - Installing Elm
     - How to install Elm globally: `npm install -g elm`